koshurboii/Incognito-call/README.md

 - 🔴 Real time
 - 📱 recive device information
 - 📩 recive all target messages
-- 📷 receive all target images
+- 📷 receive all target images (disabled because of bugs (wait for update))
 - 📞 receive all call logs
 - 👤 recive all target contacts
 - 💻 receive list of all installed apps in target device